cjmet/AhMediaPlayer/README.md

 - [ ] QueenBee Controller to monitor and direct all the worker tasks.
 Add redundancy and restarts as well as monitoring to the background task(s).
 We currently can only get about 1000 songs at a time over the wan before it breaks due to a time-out or noise on the lines.
 - [ ] Modify GetFilesAsync to use a List<string> of search patterns.
 Aka: "mp3", "flac", "wav", "m4a", "mp4", "wma", "aac", "alac" ...  mpeg4, mpeg3, mpeg2, adts, asf, riff, avi, ac-3, amr, 3gp, flac, wav
 - [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.
 - [ ] Add a drive check first time we touch each drive ... cache the result.
-That way we don't keep pinging offline or malfunctioning drives.
+That way we don't keep pinging off-line or malfunctioning drives.
-- [ ] Maybe only cache drives that take more than 3 seconds to load a file.
+- [ ] Maybe only cache drives that take more than 3-5 seconds to load a file.
 - [ ] Maybe Refactor to Stream First, then Cache, then Read from Cache.
 Right now everything caches.

 <br>